bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 > begins with `package example:string-reverse-upper@0.1.0;`, and that your `wit/deps/` directory
 > contains a file beginning with `package example:string-reverse@0.1.0;`.
 > In general, your main package should be at the top level of your `wit` directory,
-> and any dependencies should be in a subdirectory of that directory.
+> and any dependencies should be in a subdirectory of that directory (normally `deps`).

 Although we've successfully built a WebAssembly component, unlike with the other examples, ours is *not yet complete*.